This article has links to products and services we recommend, which we may make a commission from.

 How to Make Chilean Pisco Sour at Home

 This delightful cocktail can be whipped up in no time.
-The ingredients for Pisco Sour are simple.
-Start with Pisco brandy as your base, add, lime or lemon juice, sugar and ice and shake it all together.
+The ingredients for this Chilean Pisco Sour recipe are simple.
+Start with Chilean Pisco brandy as your base, add, lime or lemon juice, sugar and ice and shake it all together.

 In less than five minutes you’ll savor the refreshing flavors of Chile’s national drink.